beckoned

 双语例句

-在风浪平静下来后,一个人朝我招手,他说他的名字叫穆罕默德。 - She beckoned with her finger and the child came running.
+在风浪平静下来后,一个人朝我招手,他说他的名字叫穆罕默德。 - He beckoned her over, and showing her the books.